edu-sharing/php-auth-plugin/Readme.md

 A full working example can be viewed if you open the `example/index.html` (you need to register your app first, see above)

+Check the `docker-compose.yml` file for the BASE_URL variables.
+Then use `docker compose up -d` inside the `example` folder and open `http://localhost:8080/example`.

 ### 2. Rendering / Displaying a previously embeded object
 If you previously generated an usage for an object, you can fetch it for displaying / rendering Simply call `getNodeByUsage` including the usage data you received previously.